Coaching

 I am a member of ACO, the ADHD Coaches Organization, which allows me to meet other ADHD coaches, share experience, learn from each other, and keep up to date on the latest ADHD research.

-I also hold ICF membership and am on track to reach their ACC certification this year (2025).
-This includes mentoring, an exam, a minimum number of coaching hours, and a quantifiable commitment to continued learning through approved courses and sessions.
+I also hold ICF membership and am on track to reach their ACC certification by the end of 2025 (still current as of October 2025).
+This includes having attended an appropriate certified course, being mentored, an exam which confirms the ethics standards I have promised to uphold, 100+ coaching hours, and a quantifiable commitment to continued learning.

 Any!
 Usually we start with a work related topic, so you can experience what a coaching session looks and feels like whilst feeling within your comfort zone.
 But thereafter hopefully you’ll feel more comfortable bringing other topics, from a wider area if you want, where an external thinking partner might be useful.